Table of Contents

-Editor’s note: This article is part of our guide to the very best small 2 person backpacking tents in 2024, be sure to check out the rest of this guide for our top buying tips:
+Editor’s note: This article is part of our guide on small 2 person backpacking tents, be sure to check out the rest of this guide for our top buying tips:

 Testing Metrics